Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Normal-State Platforms and Gauge-invariant Euler number

 \section{Normal-State Platforms and Gauge-invariant Euler number}

 In this section, we first discuss the normal-state platforms for the Euler obstructed Cooper pairing, and then introduce the gauge-invariant Euler number.
 Details can be found in \appref{app:review_NLSM_Euler}-\ref{app:reformulate_Euler}.
-Throughout the entire work, the normal states that we consider are always spatially three dimensional (3D) systems that have the lattice translation symmetry, the $\PT$ symmetry, and negligible SOC, unless specified otherwise.
+Throughout the entire work, the normal states that we consider are always 3D systems that have the lattice translation symmetry, the $\PT$ symmetry, and the spin $\SU(2)$ symmetry (which often occurs in systems with negligible SOC), unless specified otherwise.
 We suppress the spin index for the study of the normal states in this section.